xiaomi7732/HiddenDisposables/Readme.md

 * class Paper : ISomething;
 * class Phone : ISomething, IDisposable;

-And factory:
+And a factory:

-* class ItemFactory that creates `ISomething` (in this implementation, it depends on whether the current second is a even or odd number).
+* [ItemFactory](./ItemFactory.cs) class that creates `ISomething` (in this implementation, it depends on whether the current second is a even or odd number).

-There are several solutions, refer to [Program.cs](./Program.cs) for details.
+There are several approaches, refer to [Program.cs](./Program.cs) for details.
 But basically:

-* Let the caller decide - that will become tedious;
+* Let the caller decide - not reliable, caller might miss it, and that will become tedious;
-* Provide an extension method - I came this up, just a bit syntactic sugar;
+* Provide an extension method - I came this up, just a bit syntactic sugar, it reduces duplications.
 * Use a wrapper class of [PotentialDisposable](./PotentialDisposable.cs) - this is the solution given in the original post, I refreshed it with newer syntax to make it cleaner;

 Have fun!